FriendsOfAkeneo/ExcelInitBundle/doc/Association-type-tab.rst

 ---------------------

 Specify here a code for your association type.
-Association type code must be only composed of letters, numbers, spaces and underscores.
+Association type code must be only composed of letters, numbers and underscores.
 No other character will be accepted.

 Example: ``X_SELL``, ``UPSELL``, ``SUBSTITUTION``, ``PACK``.